Stewart & Stevenson: History

 Through a joint venture with Mercedes-Benz, Stewart & Stevenson built 700 “Starship” transit buses from 1987-1992.

 In 1988 the company was granted exclusive territory for Electro-Motive Diesel engines, including 10 southern states, Mexico, and Central America.
 In 1989 it was awarded a John Deere light industrial dealership.

 In the 1990s, the company designed and built the Rail King railcar mover, was awarded a contract to build $1.2 billion of 2.5 and 5-ton trucks for the U.S. Army, purchased Foley Valves – an oil field equipment supplier, acquired PAMCO – Waukesha gas compression & generating equipment, and signed an agreement with European Gas Turbines Ltd. - a packager of mid-range units.
 The company marketed large self-propelled snowblowers for use at airports and on roadways and also competed for the US Marine Corp / US Army Medium Tactical Vehicle Replacement (MTVR) Program, and began production of year two of a multi-year contract for the next FMTV increment of 10,000 vehicles.
 The FMTV vehicle design was based on a Steyr 12 M 18 platform.

 In 2000, the company sold its gas-turbine division to GE Power Systems and acquired TUG aircraft ground support vehicles business.
 The following year, the company sold its John Deere dealership and formed the 'Specialty Wheeled Vehicle Division.
 On October 18, 2002, Stewart & Stevenson stock moved onto the New York Stock Exchange with the shares selling under the new ticker symbol "SVC."

-In 2006, the vehicle division was sold to Armor Holdings; the other divisions were acquired by Hushang Ansary.
+In 2006, the vehicle division was sold to Armor Holdings; other divisions were acquired by Hushang Ansary.

 In 2015, Anthony James Davis was named CEO.
 This appointment, in addition to his appointment to the board was effective February 2016.